-South India Cultural Journey Tour
+South India Cultural Journey Tour Packages

 If you wish for a 2 weeks stay in South India, this is one of the best deals for South India travel as this itinerary covers the popular tourist cities of Southern India.
 This South India itinerary takes you to monuments, temples, backwaters, wildlife & beaches.
 Services International Ltd an Indian tour operator offers you the most popular tour itineraries for South India.
 Come book your South India tourism package and visit the exotic and finest locations in South India.
 We are one of the best Indian tour operators for your South India itineraries.
 If you have more days, you could also include Trivandrum and Kanyakumari in this program.

 Accomodation with breakfast, all transfers & city tours with air-conditioned vehicles are provided.

 DURATION: 15 DAYS AND 14 NIGHTS

 CITIES COVERED: (11) Mahabalipuram(1) → Pondicherry(2) → Tanjore(1) → Chettinad(1) → Rameshwaram(2) → Madurai(1) → Munnar(2) → Periyar(1) → Alleppey(2) → Mararikulam(1) → Kochi(1)

 This morning you will drive from Chennai to Mahabalipuram also known as Mamallapattana.
 This is an UNESCO World Heritage Site historic town and seaport.
 It was also known by the ancient mariners as the city of "Seven Pagodas".
 Out of the Seven Pagodas, only the Shore Temple survives.
 Mahabalipuram was a bustling seaport and the traders went to countries of South East Asia from here.
 It was an important port for the Pallavas and most of the monuments portray events from the Mahabharata and date back from the 7th to the 9th century.